Woodlawn Beach, Florida

-Woodlawn Beach is a census-designated place (as of the 2010 Census) on Santa Rosa Sound in Santa Rosa County, Florida, United States surrounded by the older Midway CDP.
+Woodlawn Beach is a census-designated place on Santa Rosa Sound in Santa Rosa County, Florida, United States surrounded by the older Midway CDP.
+The population was 2,741 at the 2020 census, up from 1,785 at the 2010 Census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 It lies south of U.S. Highway 98 between Nantahala Beach Road (CR 191C) and Conover Cove, and includes the Woodlawn Beach Middle School, Woodlawn Beach Boat Ramp, and Gulf Breeze Zoo.
 Citizens of Woodlawn Beach often consider themselves to be part of the larger communities of Navarre or Gulf Breeze.
+The ZIP Code for Woodlawn Beach is 32563.